 However, eating an excess of Pineapple can cause some side effects, which is equally valid for other foods as well.
 Our body needs each nutrient for a specific amount.
 Beyond this, the body is not able to absorb the nutrient, and the undigested nutrient may cause potential harm to our collection.

-For example, The excess deposition of calcium causes the kidney stone.
+For example, The excess deposition of calcium causes kidney stones.

 How is Bromelain Harmful?

-Bromelain is an enzyme which is used for medicinal purposes to reduce the swelling and inflammation.
+Bromelain is an enzyme that is used for medicinal purposes to reduce swelling and inflammation.
 It is not recommended for the pregnant woman due to its ability to induce early labour and miscarriage.
-Especially for sinuses and nose, this enzyme is considered beneficial after the injury or surgery.
+Especially for sinuses and the nose, this enzyme is considered beneficial after the injury or surgery.

 The core of Pineapple contains bromelain as well as in the flesh which we eat.
 Although the presence of bromelain is limited and to give effect to the enzyme, it takes eight pineapples to be consumed.
 Hence, eating Pineapple in moderate quantities does not have any adverse impact on your pregnancy.

 What is a Healthy Pregnancy Diet?